 WASHINGTON – The embattled Syrian regime and its closest allies, Russia and Iran, will oppose American military action in its territory against Islamic State, unless the White House coordinates US actions with President Bashar Assad, the axis said on Thursday.

-It expressed its opposition to American force, which it called an “aggressive” and “illegal” intervention in a sovereign state, hours after President Barack Obama announced his intent to target Islamic State terrorists “wherever they exist.”
+The group expressed its opposition to American force, which it called an “aggressive” and “illegal” intervention in a sovereign state, hours after President Barack Obama announced his intent to target Islamic State terrorists “wherever they exist.”

-In a call with reporters, the White House made clear that the president’s decision had already been made.
+But the White House made clear that the president’s decision had already been made.
 Strikes will begin against targets in Syria “at a time and place” of his choosing, senior aides said.

 “This is something the president has decided to do,” one official said.
 “We will take action.”